-Climate change impacts will need to be responded to through actions that mitigate and adapt to climate change."
+Climate change impacts will need to be responded to through actions that and adapt to climate change."

-- 16. Section 3.1 Introduction is hereby modified by: - a) removing reference to the year "2020" in the 1st sentence and in the third paragraph and replacing it with "2036;"
+- 16. Section 3.1 Introduction is hereby modified by: - a) removing reference to the year "2020" in the 1st sentence and replacing it with "2036;" - b) changing reference to a population of "18,024 to 23,551" and replacing it with "20,398."

-- b) changing reference to a population of "18,024 to 23,551" and replacing it with "20,398." - 17.
+- c) including "which is 4,177 people greater than 2011." immediately following the words "20,398 people." - 17.
 Modify 3.1 Section Introduction by removing the existing ten principle policy areas and replacing them with the following:

-"Council recognizes eleven (13) principal policy areas.
+"Council recognizes thirteen (13) principal policy areas, listed in no order of importance.
 These are:

-- 1. the Township's economic and financial well-being; - 2. protection of the environment and environmentally sensitive areas such as Bayview Bog, Parrott's Bay, McIntyre Swamp, Wemp's Bay Marsh, Nut Island Hunt Club Marsh, Long Point Marsh (Big Marsh), Millhaven Creek which includes Mud Lake, and the Bay of Quinte watershed, as well as the need to address climate change from adaption and mitigation perspectives; - 3. management of resources; - 4. the settlement needs of existing and future residents; - 5. the community improvement and revitalization of existing communities in a planned and fiscally responsible manner; - 6. provision of services; - 7. provision of all forms of transportation, including encouraging freight-intensive land uses to areas well served by highways, major and rural arterial roads, urban arterial roads and rail facilities; - 8. the community, cultural, and recreational needs of the residents; - 9. design of attractive, healthy and active neighbourhoods; - 10. municipal cooperation and coordination with surrounding municipalities, aboriginal communities, and the Province of Ontario; - 11. promoting renewable energy and energy conservation; - 12. enhancing the role of tourism in the Township's economy;
+- 1. municipal cooperation, consultation and coordination with surrounding municipalities, Indigenous communities, and the Province of Ontario. - 2. the Township's economic and financial well-being; - protection of the environment and environmentally sensitive areas such as Bayview Bog, Parrott's Bay, McIntyre Swamp, Wemp's Bay Marsh, Nut Island Hunt Club Marsh, Long Point Marsh (Big Marsh), Millhaven Creek which includes Mud Lake, and the Bay of Quinte watershed, as well as the need to address climate change from adaption and mitigation perspectives; - 4. management of resources; - 5. the settlement needs of existing and future residents; - 6. the community improvement and revitalization of existing communities in a planned and fiscally responsible manner; - 7. provision of services; - 8. provision of all forms of transportation, including encouraging freight-intensive land uses to areas well served by highways, major and rural arterial roads, urban arterial roads and rail facilities; - 9. the community, cultural, and recreational needs of the residents;

-13. implementation measures needed to carry out the intent of this Plan.
+- 10. design of attractive, healthy and active neighbourhoods; - 11. promoting renewable energy and energy conservation; - 12. enhancing the role of tourism in the Township's economy; - 13. implementation measures needed to carry out the intent of this Plan.